AnjuKanjirathingal/Facebook_QSG_Markdown/QSG_FB_Post.md

 Q1: Can I edit a post after publishing?

 A1: Yes.
-Select the three dots, then select Edit Post.
+Select the three dots menu, then select Edit Post.
 <br><br>

 Q2: Who can see my post?